Date: 2 April 2014. Blue-Water Boats.

 A base of knowledge is created by having stretches of time

 afloat.
-You don't gain experience from reading websites or studying
+You do not gain experience from reading websites or studying

 a book.
-It takes actual days and nights on the water.
-And a seasoned
+That takes actual days and nights on the water.
+A seasoned

 yachtsman knows certain things innately.